potestiolab/canvas/README.md

 |-------------------|---------------------|
 ```

-* **`Diameter_MG_region`**: Diameter value (in nm) of the medium-grained region.
-Default value: 1.0 nm

-* **`Number of Cores (MPI-version ONLY)`**: Integer number corresponding at the number of cores for parallelizing _block-MPI.py_ script.
+* **`Number of Cores (MPI-version ONLY)`** **(default: maximum number possible)**: Integer number corresponding at the number of cores for parallelizing _block-MPI.py_ script.
 It goes between 1 and the maximum number of available cores present in the laptop/cluster, otherwise an error is returned.
 Default value: maxiumum number of available cores present in the laptop/cluster.

 In **Appendix**  we focus on each argument discussed breafly before.

 <br />

-# 5 - _CANVAS.py_ & _CANVAS-MPI4.py_
+# 5 - CANVAS.py_ & _CANVAS-MPI4.py

 _CANVAS.py_ does not have _tasks_ in the sense explained in **Sec.
 4.1**.
 Indeed, this script requires three mandatory files: the coordinates file of all-atom structure of the biomolecule [_`protein.gro`_], the list of the atoms that survive [_`list_survived_atoms.dat`_] and the topology file of the all-atom configuration [_`topol.top`_].
 On the other hand, four arguments are optional: